Minipoloalex/modelling-simulation/README.md

 First, to be able to run the simulation, you first need to install several Python packages.
 The simulation was developed and tested using **Python 3.12**

-You can run the following code to install all the packages needed for the code.
+You can run the following code to install all the packages needed to run the project.
 ```bash
 pip install -r requirements.txt
 ```